 In The Simpsons‘ vastly-populated cartoon world, a cavalcade of characters have come and gone over the course of the 662 (and counting) episodes which have aired so far.
 Some have been one-hit wonders, while others have either been phased out of storylines or simply retired.
-The latter policy applies, for instance, to those voiced by the late Phil Hartman, and is set to be the likely outcome for the characters voiced by Russi Taylor (such as Martin Prince) after she passed away over the weekend.
+The latter policy applies, for instance, to those voiced by the late Phil Hartman, and is set to be the likely outcome for the characters voiced by Russi Taylor (such as Martin Prince) after she passed away last year.

 A small number of well-known characters have, however, met their end on The Simpsons in either sorrowful, black comedic or simply depressing circumstances (not counting the non-canon deaths in the ‘Treehouse of Horror’ episodes or The Simpsons Movie, of course).
 The show has always been quite matter-of-fact in addressing death, such as when Homer attempts to comfort Bart before bed-time in ‘Bart The Fink’: “People die all the time, just like that.
 Why, you could wake up dead tomorrow… well, good night!”

 Let’s take a look back at those characters who have (dearly) departed Springfield for good over the years.

 Bleeding Gums Murphy